wisdark/proxy.py/README.md

   --enable-events       Default: False.
 Enables core to dispatch lifecycle
                         events.
 Plugins can be used to subscribe for core events.
+  --inactive-conn-cleanup-timeout INACTIVE_CONN_CLEANUP_TIMEOUT
+                        Time after which inactive works must be cleaned up.
+                        Increase this value if your backend services are slow to response or when proxy.py is handling a high volume.
+When running proxy.py on Google Cloud (GCP) you may see 'backend_connection_closed_before_data_sen
+                        t_to_client', with curl clients you may see 'Empty reply from server' error when '--inactive-conn-
+                        cleanup-timeout' value is low for your use-case.
+                        Default 1 seconds
   --enable-proxy-protocol
                         Default: False.
 If used, will enable proxy protocol.
                         Only version 1 is currently supported.